 - The increasing percentage of NOTAs in North America.
 These are individuals who are NOT Affiliated with an organized faith group.
 Some identify themselves as Agnostics, Atheists secularists, Humanists, free thinkers, etc. Others say that they are spiritual, but not religious.

-The media often refer to NOTAs as "Nones" because they are affiliated to none of the faith groups.
+The media often refer to NOTAs as "NONES" because they are affiliated to NONE of the faith groups.
 However,

-the words Nones and Nuns are homophomes: words that sound alike but are spelled differently and which hold very different meanings.
+the words Nones and Nuns are homophones: words that sound alike but are spelled differently and which hold very different meanings.
 To avoid confusion, we recommend against this practice and recommend the unambiguous term "NOTA."